 Another very special fact is that there are 3 riders, winning a World title in the highest performance class as a ROOKIE, over the years 1982 up and till 2015.
 Here they are:

 PHIL HOOGENDOORN, the Netherlands, World Champion Junior 16 and over at 1983 Slagharen, Holland.
 As a ROOKIE in the Superclass 20 and 24 inch the next year 1984, he won World Titles in both Superclass 20 ánd 24 inch.
 That was unique too.

 CHRISTOPHE LEVEQUE, France, World Champion Boys 17 year, 1990 Le Castelet, France.
-Riding for MCS by the way.
-Moved to Superclass in 1991 and as a ROOKIE he won the World Title in Superclass 20 inch in 1991 at Sandnes / Norway.
+Riding for MCS Euro Team by the way, of which team I was the team-manager at the time.
+Christophe moved to Superclass in 1991 and as a ROOKIE he won the World Title in Superclass 20 inch in 1991 at Sandnes / Norway.